Europe Tours

 Air sur la Lys - Emmerin - Canterbury - Brighton North West of Europe Tour

-Hydrospeed from Calais to Dover (UK).
+Cross from the Continent to the United Kingdom.
 Discover the ecclesiastical capital of Great Britain, Canterbury: cathedral and historic city centre.
 Brighton Royal Pavilion.
 Overnight in Brighton.
 BLDA*

 Canterbury